Parmesan Crusted Pork Chops

 - Dip each pork chop in the bread crumb mixture.
 Pat to make it stick if needed.

-- Place pork chops in preheated oven for 8-10 minutes or until internal temp reaches 145 degrees.
+- Place pork chops in preheated oven for 8-10 minutes or until internal temperature reaches 145 degrees Fahrenheit.
 Remove from oven and let rest for 5 minutes.

 Susan Graham says